What Are Your Chances of Project Success? [From the Archives - First Published in 2003]

 Focused Staff

-• Each team member have part ownership?
+• Does each team member have part ownership?

 ___ total items with a “Yes” x 0.6 = ___.

-Calculate all of the points to obtain the final score.
+Add all of the points to obtain the final score.
 Total score is ____ out of a maximum of 100 points.

 Results range from 100 to 0, with 100 being the ideal for the project's success potential.
-As a guideline, projects with a score less than 90 should be revisited—challenges or impediments should be addressed and resolved.

 black_spacer_lr_sq_v3